wisniewskipp/wisniewskipp/README.md

 <!-- Your title -->
-## Hi, I'm Piotr, a Developer 🚀 from Poland.
+## Hi, I'm Piotr, a JavaScript developer 🚀 from Poland.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/